MicroEJ/LibraryJava-hoka/hoka/user-manual.rst

 Develop services
 ----------------

-During the initialization of the server, it was mentioned an application request handler can be defined to control the processing of the requests.
-This is the entry point to develop the different services provided by the web application.
+In previous sections, it was mentioned that an application request handler can be defined to control the processing of the requests.
+This is the starting point when developing the custom services provided by the web application.

 Internal request handling
 ~~~~~~~~~~~~~~~~~~~~~~~~~